-THIRD CAUSE TO REVOKE PROBATION

-(Cooperate with Probation Surveillance)

-15. At all times after the effective date of Respondent's probation, Condition 5 stated:

-"Cooperation with Probation-Surveillance: Petitioner shall comply with the Board's probation surveillance program, including but not limited to allowing access to the probationer's optometric practice and patient records upon request of the Board or its agent."

-16. Respondent's probation is subject to revocation because he failed to comply with .Probation Condition 5, referenced above.
-The facts and circumstances regarding this violation are as follows:

-17. Respondent failed to comply with Probation Conditions 2, 3, 6, 7 and 11.
+(Cooperate with Probation Sorveillance) At all times after the effective date of Respondent's probation, Condition 5 stated; wifi-Probation-Surveillance: Potitioner shall-comply-with probation surveillance program, including but not limited to allowing access to the probationer's optometric practice and patient records upon request of the Board or its agent."
+16. Respondent's probation is subject to revocation because he failed to comply with Probation Condition 5, referenced above.
+The facts and circumstances regarding this violation are as follows: 17.
+Respondent failed to comply with Probation Conditions 2, 3, 6, 7 and 11.
 Additionally, an investigator from the Division of Investigation, acting as the Board's agent, requested access to patient records.
 Respondent failed to provide access to the requested records.

-FOURTH CAUSE TO REVOKE PROBATION

-(Monitoring)

-18. At all times after the effective date of Respondent's probation, Condition 6 stated:

-"Monitoring: Within 30 days of the effective date of this decision, petitioner shall submit to the Board for its prior approval a monitoring plan in which petitioner shall be monitored by another optometrist, who shall provide periodic reports to the board.
-Petitioner shall bear any cost for such monitoring.
-If the monitor resigns or is no longer available; petitioner shall, within 15 days, move to have a new monitor appointed, through nomination by petitioner and approval by the board."

-- 19. Respondent's probation is subject to revocation because he failed to comply with Probation Condition 6, referenced above.
-The facts and circumstances regarding this violation are as follows: - 20.
+POURTE CAUSE TO REVOKE PROBATION 14 18: At all times after the effective date of Respondent's probation, Condition 6 stated: "Monitoring: Within 30 days of the effective date of this decision, petitioner shall sabinit to the Board for its prior approval a monitoring plan in which petitioner shall be monitored by another optometrist, who shall provide periodic reports to the board.
+Petitioner shall beer any cost for such monitoring.
+If the monitor resigns or is no longer available, petitioner 19 shall, within 15 days, move to have a new monitor appointed, through nomination by petitioner and approval by the board." .
+19. Respondent's probation is subject to revocation because he failed to comply with 22 Probation Condition 6, referenced above.
+The facts and circumstances regarding this violation 23 20.
 Respondent failed to submit to the Board and obtain approval for a monitoring plan.
+25 26 .28

-FIFTH CAUSE TO REVOKE PROBATION
+RIFTH CAUSE TO REVOKE PROBATION